GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2023-11-27-NSW1/index.md

 ## Figures

-Click an image to view it at full size.
+The following figures provide visual representations of the data.
+(Click a figure to view it at full size.)

 :::::{grid} 1 1 2 3
 ::::{grid-item}